johnnydebris/es-htmlform/README.md

 ## Features

-* Follows a builder-style pattern to safely build correct form structures.
+* Follows a builder-style pattern to build correct form structures.

 * Provides a complete set of enums for all HTML elements and attributes, with HTML validity checks and value validation on building the form.